No ratings yet

 upside down utensil organizer in an empty dishwasher

-Step 5: Clean the Exterior of the Dishwasher
+Step 6: Clean the Dishwasher Exterior

 stainless steel dishwasher with a blue towel hanging on handle